xsscx/srd/dmg/README.md

 # SRD Cohort Cryptex Research Image Information

-Example DMG Files to side-load on Cryptex File System for Apple Security Research Device
+Jumpstart your Research with Example DMG Files for a Cryptex
 -----------
 What is here?